browserengineering/book/book/animations.md

     "transform": TranslateAnimation,
 }
 ```

+And with that, we now have completed the story of a pretty high-performance
+implementation of composited animations.

+[^not-really]: Actually, even the current code is not correct now that we have
+transforms.
+Since a transform animation moves content around, overlap depends
+on where it moved to during the animation.
+Thus animations can cause overlap to
+appear and disappear during execution.
+I conveniently chose a demo that starts
+out overlapping and remains so throughout, but if it didn't, our browser would
+not correctly notice when overlap starts happening during the animation.
+I've
+left solving this to an exercise.

 You should now be able to create this animation:^[In this example, I added in a
 simultaneous opacity animation to demonstrate that our browser supports it.
 In